DavidAaronOrtiz/react-starter/README.md

 # Project Goal

-Create a starting react project and ask details from candidates on how they would implement functionalities in the application as it grows into a bigger application.
+Create a starting react project and ask details from candidates on how they would improve and implement functionalities in the application as it grows into a bigger application.

 Requirements:
 - This will be a hybrid mobile app.